 1920s Trivia

-Question: Which novel by F. Scott Fitzgerald is considered a classic portrayal of the Jazz Age?
+Question: Which Gatsby-esque masterpiece by F. Scott Fitzgerald throws a glamorous party in the roaring Jazz Age?

 Answer: The Great Gatsby